VasiliyMatr/ASM/T06HASH/readme.md

 ![](data/fourthTime.png)

 ### ___Optimization results:___
-I've increased my hash table performance dramatically: the test program on my asset of words is working ___~20 times___ faster now.
+I've increased my hash table performance dramatically: the test program on my asset of words is working ### ___~20 times___ faster now.
+As you can see, profiling tools are quite usefull and can help to easily increase programs efficiency.